MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/excel.md

 When using the **Filter cells in Excel worksheet** in an active sheet/range with already existing/applied filters:

 * If the targeted range is the same as the one the previous filters were applied on, all filters are applied.
-* If the targeted range isn't the same as the range previous filters were applied on, previous filters are cleared, and only the latest one is applied.
+* If the targeted range isn't the same as the range previous filters were applied on, previous filters are cleared, and only the latest filter is applied.
 * If the targeted range is a table, all filters are applied.

 ### Input parameters